Bl4ckTrlck/PORT-MASTER/README.md

 will take 1-10? minutes

 add boot img to zip, and install
-note: extract boot img from any miui rom with the same security patch or create one (im working on that script?)
+note: extract boot img from any miui rom with the same security patch or create one

+to create one boot.img
+use ./cx.sh
+and read

+Requeriments ( creating boot.img)
+-A10 Rom Source
+-12 Ram
+-4 cores
+-Storage 200 GB +

 channel with lavender roms
 https://t.me/RN7Miui